Using Check Disk (CHKDSK) in Windows to Fix Hard Drive Errors

 You don't need to scan this drive message.

-Using chkdsk from the Command Line
+Using Chkdsk from the Command Line

 Chkdsk cannot run because the volume is in use by another process.
 Would you like to schedule this volume to be checked the next time the system restarts?